Contact Lenses in Dartmouth and North Attleboro

 How To Care For Contact Lenses

 Make sure to see your doctor for regular check-ups and only wear your contacts for the length of time recommended, even if they continue to feel comfortable.
-If you have any questions about your contacts, feel free to call us for assistance.
+If you have any questions about your contacts, especially if your eyes feel sensitive to light or look infected, feel free to call us for assistance, seven days a week.

 How do I choose the right Contact Lens Solution?